Santa Monica Place

+Shopping center in California, U.S.

 Santa Monica Place is an outdoor shopping mall in Santa Monica, California.
 The mall is located at the south end of Santa Monica's Third Street Promenade shopping district, two blocks from the beach and Santa Monica Pier.
 The mall originally opened in 1980 as an indoor mall, and underwent a massive, three-year reconstruction process beginning in January 2008 and re-opened as an outdoor shopping mall on August 6, 2010.
 The mall spans three levels.
-The mall also featured the traditional retailer Nordstrom, which closed permanently on August 26, 2025.
-The mall's tenant mix is predominantly upscale, featuring Tiffany & Co., Louis Vuitton, Tory Burch, Elie Tahari, and AllSaints.
+The mall has two vacant anchor stores, formerly occupied by Bloomingdale's and Nordstrom.
+The mall's tenant mix is predominantly upscale, featuring Elie Tahari, and AllSaints.

 History

-Santa Monica Place originally opened as an indoor mall in 1980 at the apex of Santa Monica's Third Street Promenade, developed jointly by The Rouse Company and The Hahn Company.
-Originally anchored by J. W. Robinson's and The Broadway, it featured 120 shops, restaurants and a food court, spanning three levels.
+Santa Monica Place originally opened as an indoor mall in 1980 at the apex of Santa Monica's Third Street Promenade, developed jointly by The Rouse Company and The Hahn Company through subsidiary Santa Monica Place, Inc. Originally anchored by J. W. Robinson's and The Broadway, it featured 120 shops, restaurants and a food court, spanning three levels.
 The mall was meant to inject vitality into the then-struggling Third Street Promenade but it only took away more customers from the street.

-Notably, Santa Monica Place was one of the first works of architect Frank Gehry and his first shopping mall, after being rejected from designing The Mall in Columbia in Columbia, Maryland, early in his professional career with Gruen Associates.
+Santa Monica Place was one of the first works of architect Frank Gehry, and it was his first shopping mall, after he lost a bid to design The Mall in Columbia in Columbia, Maryland, early in his professional career with Gruen Associates.
 In the 1990s, both anchor stores changed names.
 In 1993, the Robinson's store rebranded as Robinsons-May while The Broadway store rebranded as Macy's in 1996.

 Macerich purchased Santa Monica Place from Rouse in 1999, and rumors of major changes to the then-flailing shopping center were reported.
 In 2004, the company proposed tearing down the mall and replacing it with a 10 acre complex of high-rise condos, shops and offices.
 The plan met with strong opposition from local residents who felt the project did not meet the low-rise character of the neighborhood and would worsen traffic.
 In 2006, Robinsons-May closed as a result of Federated buying out May Department Stores in 2005.
 The store was replaced by Steve & Barry's in 2007.
 In a second 2007 proposal, Macerich significantly scaled back its plans, which was received as positive by the public, and was passed.

 The original indoor mall designed by Frank Gehry.